NHERI-SimCenter/BrailsPlusPlus/docs/source/contributing.rst

    {source code that will be formatted}

-To run the formatter, use the following commands:
+To run the formatter, use the following command:

 .. code-block::
-   :caption: Running `black`
+   :caption: Code formatting

-   # format an entire directory:
-   black brails
-   black tests

-   # format a subdirectory:
+   ruff format
-   black brails/utils

-   # format an individual file:
-   black brails/utils/utils.py

 Unit Testing
 ------------